Swift What is the model file use for and how does it work? -

 worse, might have business rules associated

-class capture of these business rules:class user { let id: string // note use of `let`, not `var`, meaning can't change var name: string // note no `?`, meaning required var email: string? // note use of `?`, meant _is_ optional var imageurl: nsurl? // note use of `nsurl`, more captures/validates url string init(id: string, name: string, email: string?, imageurl: nsurl?) { self.id = id self.name = name self.email = email self.imageurl = imageurl } }
+userclass capture of these business rules:class user { let id: string // note use of `let`, not `var`, meaning can't change var name: string // note no `?`, meaning required var email: string? // note use of `?`, meant _is_ optional var imageurl: nsurl? // note use of `nsurl`, more captures/validates url string init(id: string, name: string, email: string?, imageurl: nsurl?) { self.id = id self.name = name self.email = email self.imageurl = imageurl } }this nice simple

 bottom line, designed model types, it's easier write code safely uses , interacts these model classes.